malenkiki/aleavatar/README.md

 You get by default a picture of 128px × 128px.
 This picture can be SVG or PNG.
 For PNG, you must have one of this PHP modules: [ImageMagick](http://www.php.net/manual/en/book.imagick.php) or [GD](http://www.php.net/manual/en/book.image.php).

 I recommand you the first one.
-GD is a fallback.
+GD is a fallback very poor (no scaling and antialias if you have PHP version prior to 5.5).

 You can display PNG images or store them.
 As you want.